labgrid-project/labgrid/doc/usage.rst

 Feature Flags
 ~~~~~~~~~~~~~
-Labgrid includes support for feature flags on a global and target scope.
+labgrid includes support for feature flags on a global and target scope.
 Adding a ``@pytest.mark.lg_feature`` decorator to a test ensures it is only
 executed if the desired feature is available::